Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Sequence Creation

 \paragraph{[A] Variations from Initial Conditions of Simulations} Given a numerical PDE solver and a set of initial conditions or parameters $\vp$, the solver computes a solution to the PDE over the time steps $t_0, t_1, \dotsc, t_t$.
 To create a larger number of different sequences, we make the systems non-deterministic by adding noise to a simulation field and randomly generating the initial conditions from a given range.
-Adjusting \emph{one} of the parameters $p_i$ in steps with a small perturbation $\Delta_i$, allows for the creation of a sequence $s_0, s_1, \dotsc, s_n$ with decreasing similarity to the unperturbed simulation $s_0$.
+Adjusting \emph{one} of the parameters $p_i$ in steps with a small perturbation $\Delta_i$, allows for the creation of a sequence $s_0, s_1, \dotsc, s_n$ with decreasing similarity to the unperturbed simulation output $s_0$.
 This is repeated for every suitable parameter in $\vp$, and the corresponding $\Delta$ is updated individually until the targeted MSE correlation range is reached.
-The global noise strength factor also influences the difficulty to some degree and can be updated.

-\paragraph{[B] Variations from Spatio-temporal Coherences} For a source $\tD$ of volumetric spatial-temporal data without access to a solver, we rely on a larger spatial and/or temporal dimension than the one required for a sequence.
+The global noise strength factor also influences the difficulty and can be updated. \paragraph{[B] Variations from Spatio-temporal Coherences} For a source $\tD$ of volumetric spatio-temporal data without access to a solver, we rely on a larger spatial and/or temporal dimension than the one required for a sequence.
 We start at a random spatio-temporal position $p$ to extract a cubical spatial area $s_0$ around it. $p$ can be repeatedly translated in space and/or time by $\Delta_{t,x,y,z}$ to create a sequence $s_0, s_1, \dotsc, s_n$ of decreasing similarity.
-Using a different position leads to new sequences, as long as the repository features enough diverse data.
-It is possible to add a global amount of random perturbations $q$ with a chosen strength to the positions, to further increase the difficulty.
+Note that individual translations in space or time should be preferred if possible.
+Using different starts leads to new sequences, as long as enough diverse data is available.
+It is possible to add some global random perturbations $q$ to the positions to further increase the difficulty.